joukoza/ratscrew/README.md

 Should this be changed?

-Bugs:
+Bugs
-At least for player 3;
+At least for player 3
 After winning cards and starting next turn, automaticly win the played card back